Amirktb/deploying_regression_model/README.md

 # Deploying house prices regression model

-Deploy a production ready regression model to Railway app using CI/CD
+Code to deploy a production ready regression model to Railway app using CI/CD